IBM/gdpr-fingerprint-pii/README.md

 - Step14: On IBM Cloud dashboard, click on the application that was deployed in Step12.
 On the left hand side navigation links click `Connections`.
 Verify that the NLU service created in Step3 is listed.
 If not listed, manually create a connection to NLU service.
 Restage the application, if prompted for.
 ![ServiceBinding](./images/ServiceBinding.png)

 - Step15: Ensure that environment variables specified in manifest.yml file are updated for the deployed application.
 On IBM Cloud dashboard, click the deployed application.
 On the left hand side menu click `Runtime`.
 Then click `User Defined Variables`.
-Now verift that all environment variables are updated here.
+Now, verify that all environment variables are updated here.

 ### 4. Develop Watson Knowledge Studio model